i Adagio

 A multidisciplinary classical pianist of Nigerian-Filipino ancestry, Adam Heron is the winner of the 2020 Harriet Cohen Bach Prize.
 Born in Hong Kong, then adopted by his Irish mother, Adam rose to prominence following his 2018 television debut as a BBC Young Musician piano finalist.
 Through his unique artistry, coupled with an innate flair for communication, he strives to become a leading ambassador for classical music.

-Scan for extended notes & bios:
+Scan QR code for extended programme notes & biographies: